xurxodev/Movies-iOS-Kata/README.md

 The recommendation for this exercise is:

 * Before starting
  1. Fork this repository and Checkout `kata_domain_data_movies` branch or download zip.
  3. Execute the application, explore it manually and make yourself familiar with the code.

 * To help you get started:
-1. Identify domain (application logic and business logic)
+ 1. Identify domain (application logic and enterprise logic)
  2. Identify domain boundaries
  3. Create usecases or interactors and entities.
-4. Refactoring activity or fragment, presenters.
+ 4. Refactoring ViewController, presenters, DI.
  5. Execute the app and verify that all is right

-* Estra task if you feel with force :)
+* Estra tasks if you feel with force :)
+ 1. Abstracts the domain of the technology used to execute asynchronously and to execute in the main thread
-1. Create movies detail screen according to clean architecture
+ 2. Create movies detail screen according to clean architecture
-2. Create navigator for navigate from movies to movie
+ 3. Create navigator for navigate from movies to movie

 ##Developed By